Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-dashboard.md

 <br />

 Capability is a list of capabilities of the template that the device has.
 Select the capability to visualize in the chart.
-If capability is selected, click Add button to create widget.
+After the capability is selected, click Add button to create widget.

 <div>
     <img alt="select-capability" src={useBaseUrl('/img/quickstart/create-dashboard/create_dashboard8.png')} />